tkgnm/machine-learning-capi/README.md

 This should have activated your virtual environment.
 You'll be able to tell because `ml_capi` should be in parantheses at the beginning of your command line e.g `(ml_capi)`.
 Next, you need to install the ipykernel so that you can use your virtual environment in your jupyter notebook.

+    4. conda install pip
-    4. pip install --upgrade jupyter ipykernel
+    5. pip install --upgrade jupyter ipykernel
-    5. python -m ipykernel install --user --name=ml_capi
+    6. python -m ipykernel install --user --name=ml_capi

  With this step complete, you should now be able to select the appropriate kernel in Jupyter Notebook.
 Open Jupyter Notebook, navigate to this repo and open the `run_me.ipynb` file.
 Next, from the toolbar at the top choose kernel > change kernel > ml_capi.

 Next, you need to install the `requirements.txt` file.
 In terminal, navigate to the directory of this repo:

-   6. pip install -r requirements.txt
+    7. pip install -r requirements.txt

  And you're good to go!
 You should now be able to run this notebook in its own dedicated virtual environment with all necessary dependencies.